nuvibit/nuvibit.com/content/english/customers/meteoswiss.md

 image: "images/customers/meteoswiss.png"

 # meta description
-description : "Our customer MeteoSwiss is "
+description : "Our customer MeteoSwiss embarked on an ambitious mission to migrate approximately 200 applications to AWS and NTC (Nuvibit Terraform Collection) is paving the way."

 # button link
 button_link: "#"